PlatinumMaster/EternalCode-BWHealthBars-BPRE/README.md

 # [EternalCode](https://github.com/EternalCode)'s BW Style Health Bars and Box for Pokémon Fire Red

-*Note: I,[PlatinumMaster](https://github.com/PlatinumMaster), am not the original creator of this.
+*Note: I, [PlatinumMaster](https://github.com/PlatinumMaster), am not the original creator of this.
 That would be [EternalCode](https://github.com/EternalCode).
 I just fixed the build and insertion scripts as they were busted.*

 **This is to be used on a binary Pokémon FireRed ROM.**